adityadhopade/interview_deck/kubernetes_trivia.md

 `NodePort`

-- Simplest way to expose application to the outside world.
+- The simplest way to expose the application to the outside world.
-- It is use to connect the external user to the Nodes ==> then to the PODs
+- It is used to connect the external user to the Nodes ==> then to the PODs
-- It would need a gateway to communicate with the Nodes and then it connects to the Nodes via IP Address / DNS Names via that then to the PODs.
+- It would need a gateway to communicate with the Nodes and then it connects to the Nodes via IP Address / DNS Names via and then to the PODs.
-- Expose the service by the external world by using Ip or the DNS to the external world.
+- Expose the service to the external world by using IP or the DNS to the external world.

 `Terminologies to understand in NodePort`